Engee documentation

 sum_accumulator_promote_type(::Type{T1}, ::Type{T2}, n::Integer=1, hdlsetup::Bool=false)

-• Determines the accumulator type when adding an arbitrary number of arguments with different types:
+• Defines the type of accumulator when adding an arbitrary number of arguments with different types.:

 sum_accumulator_promote_type_from_inputs(types::Type...; hdlsetup::Bool=false)

-• Determines the output type when multiplying values of the same type T:
+• Defines the output type when multiplying values of the same type T:

 mul_promote_type(::Type{T}, hdlsetup::Bool=false)